henry0hai/dbeaver-cross-config-sync/README.md

 sh sync-config.sh --remote-data '123456'
 ```

-- This one will copy DBeaver configuration and create the compressed file ready.
+- This one will copy your current DBeaver configuration and create the compressed
-to upload to your repository with your encrypted password.
+file to upload to your repository with your encrypted password.
   - `sh sync-config.sh --local-data <your-password>`

 example: